 Just in case you have any leftovers (which is highly unlikely), these taquitos are freezer friendly!

 To freeze, let the taquitos completely cool.
 Then place them in a single layer on a baking sheet and put them in the freezer for 1 hour.
-Once they’re mostly frozen, place the taquitos in a freezer bag and keep them in freezer until ready to eat.
+Once they’re mostly frozen, place the taquitos in a freezer bag and keep them in the freezer until ready to eat.

 - 1 pound chicken breasts